 The use of IVC filters in the United States has sky-rocketed.
 In 1997, only 2,000 IVC filters were used.
 By 2007, nearly 167,000 filters were used in the treatment of VTE.
 By 2012, IVC filters had been placed in over 259,000 patients.

-At the Law Offices of John Day, our award-winning team of lawyers are currently accepting cases involving the IVC filter.
+At The Law Offices of John Day, P.C. our award-winning team of lawyers are currently accepting cases involving the IVC filter.
 If you or someone you love was injured, call us today at 615-742-4880 or toll-free at 866.812.8787 so that we can discuss your case with you, answer your questions and advise you of your legal rights.
 The consultation is free and without obligation.
 We handle all IVC filter cases on a contingency basis so we only get paid if we win.

 For more information on IVC filters, click on one of the links below: